“Would you like pips with that?”

 This means that originally, your stop loss is at 91.00.
 If the price goes down and hits 90.60, your trailing stop would move down to 90.80 (or breakeven).

 Just remember though, that your stop will STAY at this new price level.
-It will not widen if market goes higher against you.
+It will not widen if the market goes higher against you.

 Going back to the example, with a trailing stop of 20 pips, if USD/JPY hits 90.40, then your stop would move to 90.60 (or lock in 20 pips profit).

-Your trade will remain open as long as price does not move against you by 20 pips.
+Your trade will remain open as long as the price does not move against you by 20 pips.